 The first half of Fever has one of the best runs of back-to-back hits that I’ve ever seen on album.
 “Realer,” the album opener, is a proclamation of Megan’s passion and drive for rap and her confidence and trust in herself and her talent.
 In the vein of Meek Mill’s “Dreams and Nightmares” or Cardi B’s “Get Up 10,” “Realer” is a gritty exercise in Megan’s flow and skill.
 The hook on this track is strong, but there are even more excellent hooks on later tracks.

 Megan is selling talent and a good time, and it is clear that she is hungry for the top spot.
 On Fever, Megan isn’t staking a claim for anyone’s spot.
-Instead, she is creating a world of freedom and fun for all of her Hotties, and she does it with effortless style and wit.
+Instead, she is creating a world of freedom and fun for all of her Hotties, and she is doing it with effortless style and wit.

 Key Tracks: “W.A.B”; “Simon Says”; “Realer”; “Cash S**t”; “Best You Ever Had”